-From an empirical perspective, understanding the price discovery process is tantamount to model the joint dynamics of price changes and trades (or more generally orders).
-In the early Nineties, the pioneering work of \cite{hasbrouck1991measuring} paved the way for a modeling framework of the relationships between trades and quotes by proposing a Structural Vector AutoRegressive (S-VAR) model of price changes and trade signs\footnote{It is widely accepted that trade size has a small incremental explanatory power beyond trade sign when estimating the S-VAR model (see \cite{hasbrouck2007empirical}).} for studying how prices incorporate information.
-In the model, instantaneous market impact is described by a parameter giving the proportionality factor between the trade sign at a certain time and the contemporaneous price change; the long term impact, and thus the information content of a trade, is estimated as the long term cumulative impulse response function of the S-VAR.
-It is important to notice, also to better understand our contribution below, that the Hasbrouck's model is linear and with constant parameters, thus impacts and information content are constant and do not depend on time or on market conditions.
+Understanding and modeling price impact is also of paramount importance in several financial applications.
+Market impact is the main source of transaction cost for large investors and optimal execution schemes (\cite{almgren2001optimal}), aiming at minimizing impact costs depending crucially both on the impact model and on the reliability of the estimated model parameters.
+From an empirical perspective, understanding the price discovery process is tantamount to modeling the joint dynamics of price changes and trades (or, more generally, orders).
+In the early Nineties, the pioneering work of \cite{hasbrouck1991measuring} paved the way for a modeling framework of the relationships between trades and quotes by proposing a Structural Vector Auto-Regressive (SVAR) model of price changes and trade signs\footnote{It is widely accepted that trade size has a small incremental explanatory power beyond trade sign when estimating the SVAR model (see \cite{hasbrouck2007empirical}).} for studying how prices incorporate information.
+In the model, the instantaneous impact of the market is described by a parameter that gives the proportionality factor between the sign of the trade at a certain time and the contemporaneous price change; the long-term impact, and thus the information content of a trade, is estimated as the cumulative long-term impulse response function of the SVAR.
+It is important to notice, also to better understand our contribution below, that Hasbrouck's model is linear and with constant parameters, thus impacts and information content are constant and do not depend on time or on market conditions.
 Hasbrouck's findings show that trades convey substantial information (\cite{hasbrouck1988trades}) that causes a persistent impact on prices (\cite{hasbrouck1991summary}).
-The analysis shows that the long-run impact arrives only with protracted lags and varies across securities (\cite{hasbrouck1991measuring}). \cite{hautsch2012market} show that limit orders have a long-run effect on prices, too, while \cite{dufour2012permanent} document the trade long-run impact in the bond market.

-Extending the VAR models, \cite{engle2004impacts} proposed a nonlinear VAR for describing the possible role of volume in the information content of a trade and \cite{barclay2003competition} developed a multiple equation VAR system, which includes a trade indicator variable for each of the market participants.
-More recently \cite{philip2020estimating} proposed a Reinforcement Learning framework to reinterpret an extended version of the original Hasbrouck's model.
+Analysis shows that long-term impact arrives only with long delays and varies between securities (\cite{hasbrouck1991measuring}). \cite{hautsch2012market} show that limit orders also have a long-term effect on prices, while \cite{dufour2012permanent} document the long-term impact of trade on the bond market.
+Extending the VAR models, \cite{engle2004impacts} proposed a non-linear VAR to describe the possible role of volume in the information content of the trade, and \cite{barclay2003competition} developed a multiple equation VAR system, which includes a trade indicator variable for each of the market participants.